Construction (Design and Management) Regulations 2015

 A transitional period runs from 6 April 2015 to 6 October 2015, allowing existing projects the ability to convert to the Regulations.

 Some projects should already have changed to comply with the Regulations.
 Projects that entered the design phase before 6 April 2015 – but where construction has not begun and where a CDM co-ordinator has not been appointed – must appoint a principal designer as soon as practicable.

 Other projects will have six months to appoint a principal designer, but would be well advised to prepare for the new Regulations well in advance.
 Even where a project can maintain an appointed CDM co-ordinator until 6 October 2015, the CDM co-ordinator will be subject to a tranche of additional duties (Schedule 4 Regulation 5) under the Regulations as part of the transition mechanism.

 The impact of the new Regulations will be mixed: much will remain the same in the context of construction Regulation but plenty will change.
 There will be an array of new and costly pitfalls for the unaware, which could lead to expensive discussions with the HSE – and potentially prosecution.

-If you would like any further information or advice in relation to these Regulations or related issues, please contact Ben Derrington, Regulatory Corporate Crime Partner on 0117 904 6319 or email@example.com.
+If you would like any further information or advice in relation to these Regulations or related issues, please contact Ben Derrington in the Regulatory Corporate Crime department on 0117 904 6319 or firstname.lastname@example.org.

 Posted on Jul 6th, 2015 by Lyons Davidson